zzm634/typeorm-no-arp/README.md

 But be careful with this approach.
 If you are using `ts-node` then you need to specify paths to `.ts` files instead.
-If you are using `outDir` then you'll need to specify paths to `.js` files inside outDir directory.
+If you are using `outDir` then you'll need to specify paths to `.js` files inside the outDir directory.
 If you are using `outDir` and when you remove or rename your entities make sure to clear `outDir` directory and re-compile your project again, because when you remove your source `.ts` files their compiled `.js` versions aren't removed from output directory and still are loaded by TypeORM because they are present in the `outDir` directory.

 ### Running the application

-Now if you run your `index.ts`, a connection with database will be initialized and a database table for your photos will be created.
+Now if you run your `index.ts`, a connection with the database will be initialized and a database table for your photos will be created.

 ```shell